Bauer v. DeVos and CAPPS v. DeVos

 Memorandum and Opinion

-On October 16, 2018, the court denied CAPPS' motion for a preliminary injunction.
+The court denied CAPPS' motion for a preliminary injunction.

 Cancel Student Debt, Boost the Economy | Medium

 In April, Senator Elizabeth Warren released a bold plan for free public college and debt cancellation.
 This transformational proposal takes direct aim at some of the deepest inequities in education in America, and it’s funded by her Ultra-Millionaire tax on wealth above 50 million.
 The plan includes a $50 billion minimum fund for historically Black colleges and universities (HBCUs) and minority-serving institutions, and will make public college tuition-free at both two- and four-year institutions.

 Despite Court Rulings, DeVos Leaves Obama-Era Rules Unenforced | Wall Street Journal

 Education Secretary Betsy DeVos’s two-year effort to chisel away at the Obama administration’s education agenda has repeatedly been blocked by federal courts.
 Now, she is trying a different tactic: not enforcing the rules.

 Education Department Has Stalled on Debt Relief for Defrauded Students | New York Times